zakirullin/cognitive-load/README.md

 This architecture was something that made intuitive sense at first, but every time we tried applying it to projects it made a lot more harm than good.
 In the end, we gave it all up in favour of the good old dependency inversion principle. **No port/adapter terms to learn, no unnecessary layers of horizontal abstractions, no extraneous cognitive load.**

 > Do not add layers of abstractions for the sake of an architecture.
-Add them whenever you need an extension point that is justified for practical reasons.
+Add them whenever you need an extension point that is justified for practical reasons. **Layers of abstraction aren't free of charge, they are to be held in our working memory**.

 Even though these layered architectures have accelerated an important shift from traditional database-centric applications to a somewhat infrastructure-externalized approach (core business logic became independent of any external stuff), the idea is by no means novel.